 Flooding occurs in the rainy seasons from October to mid-December and mid-February to May.
-During these periods, some roads may become impassable without the use of a four-wheel drive vehicle.
+During these periods, some roads may become impassable without a four-wheel drive vehicle.
 Monitor local weather reports.

 Where to get help

-Depending on the nature of your enquiry, your best option may be to contact your family, friends, airline, travel agent, tour operator, employer or travel insurance provider.
+Depending on what you need, your best option may be to contact your family, friends, airline, travel agent, tour operator, employer or travel insurance provider.
 Your travel insurer should have a 24-hour emergency number.

-If the matter relates to complaints about tourism services or products, contact the service provider directly.
+For complaints relating to tourism services or products, contact your service provider directly.

-Consular Services Charter explains what the Australian Government can and can't do to assist Australians overseas.
+Consular Services Charter for what the Australian Government can and can't do to help you overseas.

 Canadian Honorary Consul, Libreville